barryclark/jekyll-now/_posts/2016-08-12-SummerInterships.md

 Today is the last day spent @Haufe.
 And I must admit, this summer internship was simply awesome.
 My work colleagues were so friendly, they helped me when I was in trouble.
 And I didn't thought it's so fun to go to work.

+Below, is a screenshot of the application we built during this intership at Haufe.
+It's a feedback box app, built with the Meteor framework.

 {:.center}
 ![Screenshot of the app](/images/screenshot1.jpg){:style="margin:auto"}